 Dr. M. Kathleen Holmes, Ph.D.

-I have extensive experience working with veterans and active-duty service members (including members of the special forces community) and their loved ones, as well as with first responders.
+I have extensive experience working with veterans and active-duty service members and their loved ones, as well as with first responders.
 I have also worked with many clients who identify as LGBTQ+.

-I see clients Monday through Saturday between the hours of 8am and 8pm via telehealth.
-I do not currently offer in-person services.
+I see clients Monday through Friday between the hours of 8am and 8pm via telehealth.
+I also have some weekend availability.
+I do not offer in-person services.

 I am fully licensed as a psychologist in VA and NC.
-As a PsyPact member psychologist, I am permitted to provide therapy via telehealth to patients in the following states: AL, AZ, AR, CO, DE, District of Columbia, GA, IL, KS, KY, ME, MD, MN, MO, NE, NV, NH, NJ, NC, OH, OK, PA, TN, TX, UT, VA, and WV.
-I am based in VA.
+As a PsyPact member psychologist, I am permitted to provide therapy via telehealth to patients in the following states: AL, AZ, AR, CO, Commonwealth of the Northern Mariana Islands, CT, DE, District of Columbia, GA, ID, IL, IN, KS, KY, ME, MD, MI, MN, MO, NE, NV, NH, NJ, NC, OH, OK, PA, TN, TX, UT, VA, WA, WV, WI, & WY.
+I am based in NC.